Flexible constraint satisfiability and a problem in semigroup theory: Separation and unfrozen relations

 A \emph{Horn clause} in a first order language (with equality) is a disjunction

-in which each of $\phi_1,\dots,\phi_k$ is either atomic or negated-atomic, but \emph{at most one} disjunct $\phi_i$ is not negated.
+in which each of $\phi_1,\dots,\phi_k$ is either atomic or negated-atomic, but at most one disjunct $\phi_i$ is not negated.
 A first order sentence in this language is a \emph{universal Horn sentence} if it is a universally quantified Horn clause.
-(Technically one might take universally quantified conjunctions of Horn clauses, but this is equivalent to a finite set of sentences of the form we have described.)
+(Technically one might take universally quantified conjunctions of Horn clauses, but these are logically equivalent to a finite set of sentences of the form we have described.)

 When \emph{exactly one} disjunct is not negated (say, $\phi_k$), the Horn clause \eqref{eqn:Horn} can be written as the implication